corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/intro/_index.md

 A CorDapp, or Corda distributed application, is distributed because parts of the application can be, or may need to be, executed on a Corda instance that is operated by another party that is a member of the same Corda application network.
 This is not the same as an application that has multiple instances, hosted on different environments.

 Consider the centralized application below.
-This is a single application that always executes within a single execution environment, regardless of the fact we have multiple deployments.
+This is a single application that always executes within a single execution environment, regardless of the number of deployments.

 {{<
   figure